robbieperrott/fs-data-processing/README.md

 ### Mypy

 I used mypy for type checking.
-If you run `mypy .` you should see something like `Success: no issues found in 5 source files`.
+If you run `mypy .` you should see something like `Success: no issues found in 7 source files`.

+### CSV Data Validation